 In 1990, CCDT undertook its first international tour: three weeks in Beijing, Suzhou, Wuxi, Nanjing, Qin Tao, and Shanghai hosted by “China’s Baryshnikov”, Zhou Gui Xin, and presented alongside such renowned troupes as the Peking Opera of Nanjing.
 The company returned “tour-hardened” to share the YTV Arts Award with Barenaked Ladies and to originate a full-length production of William Blake’s Songs of Innocence and of Experience choreographed by ten senior Toronto artists.

 The 1990s also saw the Company flourish as a Family Series favourite among Ontario’s pioneering Presenters’ network.
-Epic adventures of 4,000 kilometres from Thunder Bay to Atikokan via Red Lake and Rainy River proved almost as exotic to CCDT's young southern artists as had “the Far East”.
+Epic adventures of 4,000 kilometres from Thunder Bay to Atikokan via Red Lake and Rainy River proved almost as exotic to CCDT's young southern artists as had their international travels.

 In 1995, CCDT purchased and renovated its own facility on Parliament Street.
 509 DANCE has become an intergenerational crossroads for the dance community and has been home to several local organizations including Danny Grossman Dance Company, Fujiwara Dance Inventions, ProArteDanza, The School of Toronto Dance Theatre, TOES for Dance, The Garage, Kenny Pearl's GMD classes, and hundreds of independent dancers.